MississaugaCoding/mississaugacoding.github.io/_posts/2015-08-19-html-css-js-intro-sessions.md

 }
 {% endhighlight %}

+Note:

+  - selector is required; identifies specific element(s)
+    - allows us to zero in on which elements should that styling be applied to
+    - can be tag name, e.g. p
+    - can be element id or class (more about these soon)
+  - property-value pairs vary based on element being styled

-So to style our paragraph in the HTML above, for example to set the text colour:
+To style the paragraph in the HTML above, for example to set the text colour:

 {% highlight css %}
 p {